carlgira/CarND-Advanced-Lane-Lines/README.md

 Once the image pass through this pipeline is ready for the lane line detection

-## Color Spaces
+### Color Spaces

 Checking what color spaces can detect the lane lines best:

-- RGB: It's possible to use the RED channel, the lane line are visible
 ![image4]
-- HSV: It's possible to use the V channel, both lines looks good.
 ![image3]
-- HLS: It's possible to use the S channel here, both lines looks good.
 ![image2]

+In RGB it's possible to use the RED channel, the lane line are visible, in HSV: It's possible to use the V channel, both lines looks good and in HLS: it's possible to use the S channel here, both lines looks good.

+At the end i only use the V channel from HSV and the S channel from HLS.

 ## Sobel Gradient Absolute/Magnitude/Direction threshold

 ![image5]

-## Creation of Binary Image
+### Creation of Binary Image

 This was one of the most important parts of the project.
 I tried to create a pipeline that was good in normal and light conditions.
 For that i try different things but at the end i did the following:

-- An sobel absolute X transformation, using a very low min threshold, making this value low allows to capture more information, that is useful when is hard to detect the lane line because of ligth conditions.
+- A sobel absolute X transformation, using a very low min threshold, making this value low allows to capture more information, that is useful when is hard to detect the lane line because of ligth conditions. **ksize=21, threshold=(10,100)**
-- A sobel direction transformation used to reinforce the values of the lane lines using a small threshold to capture important parts of the image.
+- A sobel direction transformation used to reinforce the values of the lane lines using a small sized threshold to capture important parts of the image. **ksize=21, threshold=(1.27,1.3)**
-- Use the V channel of HSV to capture the lane lines, to reinforce the lane line in normal conditions (with ligther conditions it detects too much information)
+- Use the V channel of HSV to capture the lane lines, to reinforce the lane line in normal conditions (with ligther conditions it detects too much information) **threshold=(150,255)**

 The combination of the low threshold sobel absolute X transformation to detect hard ligth conditions, and use the sobel direction and V chanel to reinforce the lane line, make this pipeline works good in the three videos.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.